Kirk Diamond

-Kirk Douglas (born 24 June 1984), better known by his stage name Kirk Diamond, is a Jamaican-Canadian reggae and dancehall singer-songwriter, producer and entrepreneur based in Brampton, Ontario.
+Kirk Douglas, better known by his stage name Kirk Diamond, is a Jamaican-Canadian reggae and dancehall singer-songwriter, producer and entrepreneur based in Brampton, Ontario.

 Early life

 Kirk Diamond was born Kirk Douglas in Spanish Town, Jamaica, to Ricardo and Valerie Douglas.
 In the 1990s, at the age of ten, he immigrated to Canada with his family, settling in Toronto's Eglinton Avenue West neighbourhood, known as Little Jamaica.
 Growing up in this multicultural environment exposed him to a wide range of musical genres, including hip hop and rock, which later fused with his Jamaican roots in reggae and dancehall.

 Diamond spent much of his early life listening to his father's collection of live reggae recordings and sound system sessions from Jamaica and the diaspora, helping shape his musical identity.
 His family later moved to Mississauga, where he attended The Valleys Middle School.
 There, he gave his first public performance singing Beenie Man's "Who Am I" for a music class presentation.

 He went on to attend John Cabot Catholic Secondary School, where he focused on basketball and track and field.
 It was in his final year of high school that he began to seriously consider music as a career.

 In recognition of his contributions to music and culture, Diamond was named a Distinguished Alumnus by the Dufferin-Peel Catholic District School Board.